jacebenson/jace.pro/content/post/2018-04-16-updating-oob-things.md

 ---
-title: 'How to work with Out of Box things'
+title: How to work with Out of Box things

-author: 'jace'
-date: '2018-04-16'
+date: 2018-04-16
-layout: 'post'
+layout: post
-category: ''
 tags:
  - ootb
 ---